MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 ### How are manual/on-demand backups taken?
 In the current version of the product, system backups occur continuously; this is different from previous versions where backups were once a day.
 Because the underlying technology used is Azure SQL Database, see [Automated backups](/azure/sql-database/sql-database-automated-backups) for details.

 Because Azure SQL Database takes backups continuously, there is no need to take additional backups or specify Azure SQL Database to take additional backups or an on-demand full backup.
-That means our on-demand backup is just a label and a time stamp that we store in our system and use during restore requests.
+That means your on-demand backup is just a timestamp and a label that reflects the timestamp that we store in our system and use during restore requests.
 This is different from previous versions that took a full backup during an on-demand backup.

 ### Why can't I see a status of the manual backup?
 There is no status as the backup is processing.
 When the backup is completed, you'll see the following message: "*The [backup name] backup was successfully created.*"